KohiRai/Group3-CompProg2-A1101/README.md

 2. Go to NetBeansIDE
 3. Press File -> OpenProject
 4. Press Desktop, Find Downloads or where you extracted the file, then find the file folder after press it or open it
 5. Lastly, you will see a file with a coffee icon press the Open Project.
+6. On the left you will see the file folder press Source Packages, double packages, then double click the Group3MotorPHGUI.java to code and change
-Now you can code and add some changes.
+7. Now you can code and add some changes.

 After you have done your code, contribution and changes follow these:
 Instructions: